Home » Blog » Asia » Thailand Travel Guide » What to Pack When Going to Thailand: 2 Week Packing List

 Tech Gear

 Buying an anti-theft backpack is a smart investment.
-You can easily use it as your carry-on as well as daypack once you arrive in Thailand.
+You can easily use it as your carry-on as well as a day pack once you arrive in Thailand.

 In terms of actual tech gear, I recommend you bring an international travel adapter so you can charge your gear easily.
-This one here is an all in one adapter and has 4 USB ports and 1 universal AC socket, so you can essentially charge multiple devices all at once.
+This one here is an all-in-one adapter and has 4 USB ports and 1 universal AC socket, so you can charge multiple devices at once.

-A power bank is something I never leave the house without.
-I also bring my laptop with me, lucky it’s a 13-inch MacBook Pro.
+A power bank is something I never leave the house without!
+I also bring my laptop with me, lucky it’s a 13-inch Apple MacBook Pro.

 I use a VPN to watch Netflix or get around blocked websites that you usually cannot access in Thailand.

-A portable WiFi hotspot, like this one from Skyroam, will help you get online anywhere you go in Thailand and beyond, in case you are travelling more than just one country.
+A portable WiFi hotspot, like this one from Skyroam, will help you get online anywhere you go in Thailand and beyond, in case you are travelling to more than just one country.
+Also, eSims are invaluable for travelling Asia!

-I love my GoPro, always bring a small LED flashlight, a padlock to lock my luggage, and a waterproof case for my phone is a must-take item for any Thailand backpacking list.
+I love my GoPro, always bring a small LED flashlight, a padlock to lock my luggage, and a waterproof case for your phone is a must-take item for any Thailand packing.

 What Not To Bring To Thailand

-Outside of jeans and clothes that are too revealing, there are a few other things I recommend avoid bringing on your trip tp Thailand.
+Outside of jeans and clothes that are too revealing, there are a few other things I recommend you avoid bringing on your trip to Thailand.

 First, while expensive tech is a fair game, unnecessary valuables and expensive jewellery are not.
-I promise, most days you will not even wear it as it’s simply too hot and my skin gets sweat rashes when it’s covered with jewellery.
-Not fun.
+I promise, most days you will not even wear it as it’s simply too hot.
+My skin gets sweat rashes when it’s covered with jewellery.
+Not fun!

 Lastly, with all the rain you might think it’s smart to bring an umbrella, but it might not be necessary as you can find cheap price umbrellas at 7-Eleven, should you really need one.

-Last but not least, you definitely want to get travel insurance in case anything goes wrong, you are injured or ill or there is another emergency, which is unforeseeable.
+Last but not least, you definitely want to get travel insurance in case anything goes wrong, you are injured or ill or there is another emergency, which is unforeseeable!
+I like SafetyWing insurance, which covers both medical expenses as well as lost luggage and travel delays.
+Plus, it starts from US$45.08 per 4 weeks and you can renew it like a subscription or buy the policy upfront if you have a fixed start and end date for your Thailand trip!

-My Ultimate Packing List for 1 week in Thailand
+My Ultimate Packing List for What to Pack for 2 Weeks in Thailand

 And here’s the exact packing list for my last trip to Thailand:

-• 1x warm fleece (or similar) jacket for wearing on the plane, air-con busses and shopping malls
+• 1x warm fleece (or similar) jacket for wearing on planes, air-conditioned busses and shopping malls

 • 3x pairs of short pants